DOES MY SCOTTIE HAVE WORMS?

 Probiotics and Digestive Enzymes

-Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your dog’s immune system and help him keep worms at bay.
+Probiotics help maintain a good balance of healthy gut bacteria and can strengthen your dog’s immune system and help them keep worms at bay.

 Digestive enzymes also provide additional support for your dog’s digestive system to help him eliminate parasites.